-As shown in Table 4, the CEC proposes investments in light-duty electric vehicle charging infrastructure for Fiscal Years 2021-2022 and 2022-2023 to narrow the charging gap as described in earlier analysis, with further depth later in this report.
-Furthermore, it is vital to front-load funding to ensure the public adoption of electric vehicles is not stymied by lack of charging infrastructure.
-After Fiscal Year 2021-2022, the CEC will concentrate investments toward medium- and heavy- duty zero-emission vehicles and infrastructure for battery-electric and hydrogen fuel cell electric technologies.
+As shown in Table 5, the CEC proposes investments in light-duty ZEVs for Fiscal Years 2021-2022 and 2022-2023 to narrow the charging and hydrogen refueling gaps as described in earlier analysis, with further depth later in this report.
+In parallel, the CEC will also concentrate significant investments toward medium- and heavy- duty zero-emission vehicles and infrastructure for battery-electric and hydrogen fuel cell electric technologies.